Lucy Freeman

-Freeman also helped preserve Sigmund Freud’s private papers and wrote many books discussing Freud as well as other areas of psychiatry.
-The publication of these books allowed for such previously taboo subjects to become normalised among the general audience.
+Freeman also helped preserve Sigmund Freud’s private papers and wrote many books discussing Freud, as well as other areas of psychiatry.
+The publication of these books allowed previously taboo subjects to become normalized among the general audience.

 The American Psychiatric Association awarded her the Writers Award in 1976.
 In 1986, she was awarded the National Media Award by the Chicago Institute for Psychoanalysis.